In this article, we will discuss the calibration procedure to calibrate the temperature transmitter named RTD.

 Without HART, this procedure is mostly applicable with analog transmitter which contain both zero and span buttons.

 In a critical process where accuracy is essential RTD is mostly used.
 We know that RTD comes in variety like 2 wire, 3 wire and 4 wire.
 Out of them, 4 wire is most accurate as it cancels lead wire resistance error but is the most expensive.

-Do connection as shown in the figure.
+Before calibration, do connection as shown in the figure.

 Here in our example, we have taken resistance decade box to provide resistance.
 We can use other sources which can provide resistance.

 Follow the below step for the successful calibration.
 Let assume our temperature range is between 0-100 degree Celcius.